James A. Garfield: Guiteau and shooting

 Guiteau came to believe he had lost the position because he was a Stalwart.
 He decided the only way to end the Republican Party's internecine warfare was for Garfield to die—though he had nothing personal against the president.
 Arthur's succession would restore peace, he felt, and lead to rewards for fellow Stalwarts, including Guiteau.

 The assassination of Abraham Lincoln was deemed a fluke due to the Civil War, and Garfield, like most people, saw no reason the president should be guarded; his movements and plans were often printed in the newspapers.
 Guiteau knew Garfield would leave Washington for a cooler climate on July 2, 1881, and made plans to kill him before then.
 He purchased a gun he thought would look good in a museum, and followed Garfield several times, but each time his plans were frustrated, or he lost his nerve.
 His opportunities dwindled to one—Garfield's departure by train for New Jersey on the morning of July 2.

 Guiteau concealed himself by the ladies' waiting room at the Sixth Street Station of the Baltimore and Potomac Railroad, from where Garfield was scheduled to depart.
 Most of Garfield's cabinet planned to accompany him at least part of the way.
 Blaine, who was to remain in Washington, came to the station to see him off.
-The two men were deep in conversation and did not notice Guiteau before he took out his revolver and shot Garfield twice, once in the back and once in the arm.
-Guiteau attempted to leave the station, but was quickly captured.
+The two men were deep in conversation and did not notice Guiteau as he took out his revolver and shot Garfield twice.
+Guiteau was quickly captured.
 As Blaine recognized him, Guiteau was led away, and said, "I did it.
 I will go to jail for it.
 I am a Stalwart and Arthur will be President."
 News of his motivation to benefit the Stalwarts reached many with the news of the shooting, causing rage against that faction.